67-272-Q/Lab11-ChoretrackerAPI/README.md

   end
   ```

 4. Let's start off by adding what we want to the ChildSerializer.
-In this case we want to display the id, name of the child, whether or not it is active, and the list of chores that it has.
+In this case, we want to display the id, name of the child, whether or not it is active, and the list of chores that it has.
 To do this, after the `:id`, also add `:name` and `:active`.
-The reason that name works even though the Child Model doesn't have a name attribute (only first_name and last_name) is that we had already defined a method call name in the Child Model that combines the first and last names.
-Next we need to get all the chores that is related to this child.
+The reason that name works even though the Child Model doesn't have a name attribute (only first_name and last_name) is that we had already defined a method called `name` in the Child Model that combines the first and last names.
+Next, we need to get all the chores that is related to this child.
 To do so, we need to add a relationship, just like with the model, by writing `has_many :chores`.
 Your ChildSerializer should look something like the following.
-Now, look at the output on Swagger Docs and try to view all children.
+Now, look at the output on Swagger Docs and try to view all children (Note: run the rails server, then go to localhost:<your port>/api  to see the documentation).

   ```ruby
   class ChildSerializer